ensdomains/ens-contracts/README.md

 ### pre-commit

 This repo runs a husky precommit to prettify all contract files to keep them consistent.
+Add new folder/files to `prettier format` script in package.json.

 ### How to setup